 The National Deaf Children’s Society is the leading charity dedicated to creating a world without barriers for deaf children and young people.

-The closing date for applications is 9am on Thursday 25 April 2019
+The closing date for applications is on Sunday 23 January at 23:59.

-We expect interviews to be held in our Glasgow office on Thursday 2 May 2019
+We expect interviews to be held on Wednesday 9 February 2022.

 A disclosure check will be sought in relation to the successful applicant for this post.
 This will be shared with Human Resources and may also be shared with the Safeguarding Manager and the relevant management team.
 All applicants must also complete a self-disclosure form.